 Potential gaps in insurance cover

 With Aircover, many hosts may be under the impression that they have full protection if something went wrong, but this is not the case.
 Whilst they do offer some cover, what they provide is not adequate compared to dedicated insurance and could leave you out of pocket.
-Check out our guide on how Airbnb protects its hosts for more in depth information on this topic.
+Most standard insurance also restricts what you can get cover for.
+Check out our Airbnb insurance page for more extensive information around this topic.